emad-elsaid/xlog/docs/index.md

 # Documentation

 - The README on Github will have basic usage and general information.
-- This website serves as end user documentation and developer entry point to developing extensions
+- This website serves as end user documentation and developer entry point for developing extensions
 - There is also a Go package documentation that you can use to understand what xlog expose as public API

 # License